sveto8/archInstall/README.md

 2. Lists disks (`lsblk`) and asks which one to install onto
 3. Confirms with a typed `WIPE` before touching anything
 4. Asks for a regular username (optional) and whether it should have sudo
-5. Asks for a desktop environment: GNOME, KDE Plasma, or none — and, if one is chosen, full or minimal package set
+5. Asks for a desktop environment: GNOME, KDE Plasma, Hyprland, or none — and, if one is chosen, full or minimal package set.
+Choosing Hyprland also writes a default `hyprland.lua` config (keybinds, waybar, hyprlock, hypridle) into the new user's home directory during the unattended chroot step
 6. Partitions the disk: ESP → `/efi`, ext4 → `/boot`, LUKS2 → Btrfs
 7. Creates the `@`, `@home`, `@snapshots` subvolumes and mounts them
 8. `pacstrap`s the base system (+ microcode package auto-detected from